chrisbrickey/mcp-server-2/README.md

 7. The agent incorporates the results into its response to you

 ## Future Development

-- Add testing infrastructure
+- Add alternative media types (e.g. podcasts)
-- Add more useful resources and tools
 - Add helper agents and coordinate their activity